 Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for New Hampshire girls and their families.
 Our program was specifically designed for young New Hampshire girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.

 Our Therapeutic Approach

 Many families and their daughters have achieved lasting change and success at Asheville Academy.
 Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
 New Hampshire girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
 Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
-To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!
+For more information, call 800.264.8709 today!

 - Trauma and Middle School Girls: Affects on RelationshipsSocial support is considered a mediating factor in the development of many mental health struggles among young girls, especially as this age group is socialized to base a lot of their identity and decisions on their peer’s approval.
 A well-known longitudinal study on the impact of trauma on female development...
 Read more »

 - Animal Therapy Helps Teen Girls with AnxietyMany of the girls that we work with struggle with social anxiety and developing close relationships with peers and staff, but are uniquely skilled at connecting with animals.
 Relationships with animals may not involve two-sided heart-to-hearts, but are a great way for girls to learn nonverbal social skills and self-regulation...
 Read more »